How to Create a Fundraiser Hashtag That Inspires Donations

 Once you’ve decided on a few hashtag options, narrow them down by researching on the different platforms to see if they’ve been used before.
 This will help you pinpoint the right one for your fundraiser.
 Make sure to choose a hashtag that hasn’t been used before, because you don’t want to infringe on any other fundraisers or confuse potential donors.

 Once you’ve launched your fundraiser and created a hashtag, let the promotion begin.
 Be consistent when using your new hashtag in all of your posts, and even experiment with your posts by adding images and videos to engage your audience.
 And don’t forget to use the hashtag once or twice within your fundraiser story as well.

 You can inspire your friends to use the same hashtag when they’re sharing your fundraiser and story, too.
 A little help from your online community goes a long way.

 Start raising more money with the help of a hashtag

 Creating a hashtag is a singular way to tell your story and reach more people on social media.
 Not only can a hashtag help more people to read your story and help you receive more donations, but using one can bring your crowdfunding efforts to life.
-After thinking of the perfect hashtag, sign up for a fundraiser and take advantage of free fundraising through GoFundMe.
+After thinking of the perfect hashtag, sign up for a fundraiser and take advantage of fundraising through GoFundMe.